 The project isn’t over, just on a hiatus.
 There are so many subject ideas, and probably only a few will ever see the light of day, but there’s plenty of time to develop these ideas further.
 The project that started with a five-year lifespan, now has no cut-off point, no end date, no finishing point.
 With the project currently on hold, it’s time to take stock of the work produced and plan ahead for expanding the project at a later date.
 New formats have been added in the past and this will continue with audio and video to be just some of the formats included in the next phase of the project.
 There have been side offshoots from the Norfolk project too, the biggest being the book ‘Sea, Sky, Sand and Street’.

 Currently, with the project on hold, the focus has shifted to creating a book from the vast collection of project image that, in itself, has created a few design issues requiring answers.
-A number of new images were taken in 2016 during a week long visit to the county with my mother who was terminally ill with cancer at the time.
+A number of new images were taken in September 2016 during a week long visit to the county with my mother, who was terminally ill with cancer at the time.
 Those images can be found at the end of the gallery starting with the couple of the windswept beach near Burnham Overy Staithe.
 The images bring a rather bittersweet closure to the first stages of the project.
-Hopefully my next visit, whenever that may be, will be under happier circumstances.
+Hopefully my next visit will be under much happier circumstances.